arch2be/product-pricing-service/README.md

 ## Test data

-For profiles `dev, dev-docker` application create schemas and insert test data into database.
+For profiles `dev` application create schemas and insert test data into database.
 For test purposes there is one product with id: `7a81cfcd-c25b-4b65-9ea4-8eca89b39316`.